 In February 2023, we entered into a \$3 million secured debt facility with Summit Investment Services, LLC, an entity controlled by a member of our board of directors, Eric Gangloff, The indebtedness under the Summit debt facility is secured by all of our assets, with a few exceptions.
-All principal and interest under the Summit debt facility is due and payable on April 27, 2025.
+All principal and interest under the Summit debt facility was paid in full on June 13, 2025.
 Please see Note 11 to our audited consolidated financial statements for a more complete description of the Summit debt facility.

 On December 18, 2024, we entered into a Securities Purchase Agreement with eight accredited investors, including several of our current and former executive officers and directors, in connection with a private placement of secured promissory notes ("Notes") in the aggregate principal amount of \$1,500,000 and common stock purchase warrants ("Warrants) to purchase 750,000 shares of our common stock.
 Our current and former executive officers and directors purchased a total of \$1,200,000 of Notes.
 The Notes accrued interest at the rate of 20% per annum, subject to a payment of a minimum of 12 months interest in the event of prepayment.
-The entire principal amount evidenced by the Notes plus all accrued and unpaid interest was due on December 31, 2025, and we repaid the Notes in full in [•], 2025.
+The entire principal amount evidenced by the Notes plus all accrued and unpaid interest was due on December 31, 2025, and we repaid the Notes in full in May 2, 2025.
 The Company's obligations under the Notes were secured by a first lien on the Company's strategic metal inventory and a second lien on all other assets of the Company.
-Each Note purchaser received a Warrant to purchase shares of the Company's common stock in an amount equal to the principal amount of the investor's Note divided by two, for a total of 750,000 shares of common stock.
-The Warrants are exercisable over a five-year period at an exercise price of \$1.92 per share and are convertible to shares of common stock of the Company upon a change in control of the Company.
+Each Note purchaser received a Warrant to purchase shares of the Company's common stock in an amount equal to the principal amount of \$1.92 per share and are convertible to shares of common stock of the Company upon a change in control of the Company.
 The investors did not receive registration rights with regard to the shares of common stock issuable upon exercise of the Warrants, however the Warrants do contain a customary cashless exercise provision.
 The Securities Purchase Agreement includes customary representations, warranties, and covenants by the investors and us.